Hi there! I’m Supa, welcome to my official website. 😊

-My first experience with computing, was way back in the early 1980s, when I was gifted a “Sinclair ZX Spectrum 48k” for Christmas.
-While other kids were playing outside, tormenting the neighbourhood — I was sitting indoors on a Saturday morning, next to a plate of half-eaten toast and a tower of cassette tapes, typing blocks of code from “Input magazine” into my ZX Spectrum, trying to make the TV screen change colour and beep to the tune of “Close Encounters of the Third Kind”!
-The shear sense of achievement and fun that came from completing little programming tasks like this was something that would stick with me all my life.
+My first experience with computing, was way back in the early 1980s, when I was gifted a Sinclair ZX Spectrum 48k for Christmas.
+While other kids were having fun playing outside, tormenting the neighbourhood — you’d find me sat indoors on a Saturday morning, next to a plate of half-eaten toast and a tower of cassette tapes, typing blocks of code from Input magazine into my ZX Spectrum.
+The shear sense of achievement and joy that came from completing little programming tasks like this was something that would stay with me to this day.

-In the early 1990’s, I remember working every hour under the Sun to save up enough money to purchase my very own personal computer - the “Commodore Amiga A500 Plus”.
-Later upgrading to a custom-built A4000 with “Cyberstorm Power PC accelerator board in 1997.
+In the early 1990s, I remember working every hour under the Sun to save up enough money to purchase my very own personal computer - the Commodore Amiga A500 Plus .
+Later upgrading to a Commodore Amiga 4000 with Cyberstorm Power PC accelerator board in 1997.

 Like most people interested in computing, I’ve used many versions of Microsoft Windows over the years.
-However, my favourite operating system has always been “GNU/Linux”.
-The first Linux distribution I used, was Ubuntu 4.10 “Warty Warthog” in late 2004.
+However, my favourite operating system has always been GNU/Linux .
+The first Linux distribution I used, was Ubuntu 4.10: Warty Warthog in late 2004.

-|2D Design||Krita, GIMP, Inkscape, XnView, gThumb|
+|2D Design||Krita, GIMP, gThumb, Inkscape, XnView, Stable Diffusion|

-|Office||Libre Office, Joplin, ghostwriter, Mailspring, Osmo, calcurse|
+|Office||LibreOffice, Joplin, ghostwriter, Mailspring, calcurse|

-|Multimedia||Ardour, Handbrake, OBS Studio, Kdenlive, Peek, mpv, mpd, ncmpcpp|
+|Multimedia||Ardour, Handbrake, OBS Studio, Kdenlive, mpv, mpd, ncmpcpp|

 |Development||Meld, Git, Zsh, kitty, Vim, Sublime Text, VSCodium, Emacs, PyCharm, Hugo|

-|Gaming||Steam, Lutris, GameHub, RPCS3, itch.io|
+|Gaming||Steam, Heroic Games Launcher, Lutris, GameHub, RPCS3, itch.io|

-|Virtualizer||KVM, virt-manager, QEMU|
+|Virtual Machine||KVM, virt-manager, QEMU|